Suspended Ceiling Cost

 Plastic Suspended Ceiling Tiles

-Plastic or PVC ceiling panels are lightweight, moisture-resistant, and come in a wide range of designs and colours.
+Plastic ceiling tiles (also known as PVC tiles) are lightweight, moisture-resistant, and come in a wide range of designs and colours.
 They’re one of the most affordable options and are commonly used in kitchens, bathrooms, and utility spaces where humidity can be an issue.

 Pros